RLE-Foundation/rllte/docs/api_docs/agent/sac.md

 ---
 Soft Actor-Critic (SAC) agent.
-When 'augmentation' module is invoked, this agent will transform into Data Regularized Q (DrQ) agent.
+When 'augmentation' module is invoked, this agent will transform into Data-Regularized Q (DrQ) agent.
 Based on: https://github.com/denisyarats/pytorch_sac